Stock Exchange: Reading Into Retail Moves

 - If the unusual volatility creates an opportunity, be ready to hit it out of the park.
 It’s harder to do this if you have little dry powder available.

 There will always be winners and losers in disruption.
 It is a tale as old as time.
-For patient and prudent investors there will be myriad opportunities to profit the rise and fall - from the rise of online retail behemoths, resilient retail, and the entire cast of characters.
+For patient and prudent investors there will be myriad opportunities to profit from the rise and fall - from the rise of online retail behemoths, resilient retail, and the entire cast of characters.

 Here is a summary of the cast of our own characters.
 Find your own favorite!